-The Contractor will be required to maintain access and all services/utilities, including backup power systems, to the existing 5-bay garage, mechanic building, fabrication shop, and other existing MTA facilities on site throughout construction.
-Existing services and utilities include, but are not necessarily limited to, permanent and backup power, telephone, internet, water, sewer, propane, heat, and site/roadway lighting.
+The Contractor will be required to maintain access and all services/utilities, including backup power systems to the existing MTA facilities on site throughout construction.
+Existing services and utilities include, but are not necessarily limited to, permanent, temporary, and backup power, telephone, internet, water, sewer, propane, heat, and site/roadway lighting.